 Photographer: Flossy Barraud | Country: United Kingdom

-However, two thirds of women worldwide cannot swim.
-In tropical coastal communities like the Maldives, with a territory of 99% ocean, not being able to swim can mean not being able to equally explore, connect to, benefit from, and fall in love with dominant coastal spaces, creatures and habitats.
+However, two-thirds of women worldwide cannot swim.
+In tropical coastal communities like the Maldives, where 99% of the territory is ocean, not being able to swim can mean not being able to equally explore, connect with, benefit from, and fall in love with the dominant coastal spaces, creatures, and habitats.

-It also means unequal access to sporting opportunities and careers in the ocean space.
-We explore ways to increase women in tropical coastal communities’ recreational access to the ocean: swimming, snorkeling, diving, surfing, and the impacts of learning to swim and immerse on women, their families, and their communities.
+It also means unequal access to sporting opportunities and careers in ocean-related fields.
+We explore ways to increase recreational access to the ocean for women in tropical coastal communities: swimming, snorkeling, diving, and surfing, as well as the impacts of learning to swim and immerse themselves in these activities on women, their families, and their communities.

-This image depicts a Maldivian woman who has recently learnt to swim, immersing herself in the beauty of a reef she had always lived beside but never experienced.
+This image depicts a Maldivian woman who has recently learned to swim, immersing herself in the beauty of a reef she has always lived beside but never experienced.

 WOMAN IS STRONGER THAN WE THINK

 An accomplished athlete and an incredible mother-to-be.
-These two things must be shown to allow other women to believe in her and remain or become the strong woman she wants to be.
+These two aspects must be showcased to allow other women to believe in themselves and to remain or become the strong woman they want to be.

 FEMALE FOOTBALL